University Catalog

 TECHNICAL SESSIONS

-Students who enter the Doctoral Program with a Master’s degree in a science or engineering field, or with 30 semester hours of graduate coursework, take a Diagnostic Examination In the first year of residence to evaluate this previous work.
+Students who enter with a master’s degree in a science or engineering field, or with 30 semester hours of graduate coursework, take a diagnostic examination in the first year of residence to evaluate this previous work.
+Students take their comprehensive exam in the third year of residence.
+Dissertation hours and doctoral degree completion course are taken after passing the comprehensive exam.
 The student’s supervising committee must approve all courses taken to meet degree requirements.

 Students may choose among any of the five participating units for their primary and secondary areas of emphasis.
 Course selection within these areas of emphasis is guided by the student’s supervising committee and must result in a cohesive program that supports the dissertation research.